All Episodes

 Hello.

-And I can say to you honestly, real-time feedback from my two Tea Party uh gals here, they are furious, not at the Republic not at the not at Trump, but of the Republican Party for the way that they are treating not only Trump, but the supporters, because what's upsetting my wife more than anything else is why isn't Bernie Sanders being made to sign a pledge?
+And I can say to you honestly, real-time feedback from my two Tea Party gals here, they are furious, not at Trump, but at the Republican Party for the way that they are treating not only Trump, but the supporters.

-And my answer to her was the Democrats want him out, but his voters in.
+He's actually run and won as a third-party candidate, and my answer to her was, the Democrats want him out, but his voters in.

 Wait, wait, wait, wait, just a second.

-Before you did you just say that the difference in the Republicans and Democrats is that the Democrats will force Bernie out but try to keep his voters.
+Before you, did you just say that the difference in the Republicans and Democrats is that the Democrats will force Bernie out but try to keep his voters?

-Yeah, because who here support you talked that you articulated it yesterday.
+You talked and you articulated it yesterday.

 He's from Massachusetts.

-You talk to gun control, you talk you it's like you're talking to John Wayne.
+It's like you're talking to John Wayne.

 You've got all kinds of people supporting Trump, but the Republicans just alienated a lot of people.

-Now with Bernie Sanders, they don't want Bernie Sanders getting a nomination any more than they want Hillary Clinton.
+Now, with Bernie Sanders, they don't want Bernie Sanders getting a nomination anymore than they want Hillary Clinton.

-Because as you said, Bernie Sanders believes what he's saying.
+Because, as you said, Bernie Sanders believes what he's saying.

-But if you if you may try to make Bernie Sanders sign a pledge, you're saying to his voters we don't think he can win, and they're either he'll either run as an angry third party guy, which means his supporters are going to go with him.
+But if you may try to make Bernie Sanders sign a pledge, you're saying to his voters, we don't think he can win.

 Well, here's the difference.